Skip to main content

 Biography

 Alexandra Sapoznik joined the department in 2012.
 She previously taught at the University of Cambridge and held a research position at the London School of Economics.
 She received her PhD from the University of Cambridge.
-Her research has been funded by the British Academy and Leverhulme Trust.
+Her research has been funded by the British Academy, Leverhulme Trust and UKRI.

-From 2018-2021 she is Principal Investigator of the Leverhulme Research Project ‘Bees in the medieval world: Economic, environmental and cultural perspectives’
+From 2018-2021 she was Principal Investigator of the Leverhulme Research Project ‘Bees in the medieval world: Economic, environmental and cultural perspectives’.
+From 2024 she is Principal Investigator of ‘ECOMEDS: Economic and cultural connections within Mediterranean Ecosystems’, selected by the European Research Council and funded by the UKRI under the Horizon Europe guarantee.

 Research interests